 The inclusion of LGA representation on the Outback Arts board leads to cross-shire engagement and an opportunity to develop cultural opportunities not only in their individual shires but across the wider Outback Arts region.
 Two of the seven LGAs do not contribute to Outback Arts (Bogan and Brewarrina Shire).

-Other venues include Brewarrina’s Aboriginal Culture Museum, The Great Cobar Heritage Centre (managed by the Tourist Information Centre) and the Coonamble Museum (volunteer run).
+Other venues include The Great Cobar Heritage Centre (managed by the Tourist Information Centre) and the Coonamble Museum (volunteer run).
 Each community has a volunteer heritage committee/ historical society.

 Festivals and Annual Community Events

-Within the Outback Arts region nearly each primary community has their own festival: the Festival of the Miners Ghost (Cobar), Walgett Community Festival, Lightning Ridge Easter Festival, ARTober (Lightning Ridge), Opal Festival (Lightning Ridge), Bourke Poetry Festival, Moorambilla Festival (Coonamble) as well as the Pastoral & Agricultural Society Community Shows.
+Within the Outback Arts region nearly each primary community has their own festival: the Festival of the Miners Ghost (Cobar), Bulldust to Bitumen Festival (Walgett), Lightning Ridge Easter Festival, ARTober (Lightning Ridge), Opal Festival (Lightning Ridge), Festival of a Thousand Stories (Bourke), Let’s Dance Carinda (2016 & 2017) as well as the Pastoral & Agricultural Society Community Shows.

 Local business support as well as on-the-ground volunteers is integral to the ongoing development of community festivals.
 However, issues such as securing sustainable funding in a tight fiscal environment are an ongoing issue for such large community festivals and events.

 Due to the large population of Aboriginal people in the region, Outback Arts has developed a program that assists in developing and nurturing cultural awareness and creativity through the arts.
 The Regional Indigenous Cultural Development Officer (RICDO) Program employs a part-time RICDO officer to work within each community 1-2 days a week.
 This program is funded through the Office of the Arts’ Indigenous Culture Support Program.